streamlit-badge-bot/a3-randomly-generated-by-hand/writeup.md

 2. What are the peak hours of this restaurant in a given day?

 Yelp community reviews:
 Input from the Yelp community in the form of text reviews, star ratings, and upvotes also play a significant role in helping users navigate their restaurant search.
-Below questions present opportunities for exploratory analyses, looking at their prominence over time and relationship to each other.
+Below questions present opportunities for exploratory analyses, looking at their prominence over time and relationship to each other:
 3. What words are most frequently used to describe different cuisine types?
 4. How has user appreciation for “cool”, “useful”, and “funny” reviews changed over the years?
 5. Is there a relationship between adjectives reviewers use ( funny, cool, useful, etc.) and the star ratings they give to a restaurant?